-Televisions with a digital output can be used with a digital converter (RCA) with remote control and adjustable volume output.
+Televisions with a digital audio output can be used with a digital audio converter (RCA cable) with remote controls and adjustable volume outputs.
 These converters cost about USD 20.

 You can use an inline RCA volume control and knob if you don’t want a remote or have a limited budget.
-Only you will need enough length connecting cables.
+Only you will need enough length to connect the digital optical cable.

 You can also use a 3.5mm connector for inline volume control.